 When you use a Network health care provider or facility, our Plan allowance is the negotiated rate for the service.
+These Plan providers accept a negotiated payment from us and you will only be responsible for your cost-sharing (copayments, coinsurance, deductibles, and non-covered services and supplies).
 You are not responsible for charges above the negotiated amount for covered services and supplies.